Careers360 Logo

 sp hybridization: This hybridization involves the mixing of one s and one p orbital to form equivalent sp hybrid orbitals.

-1. As the electrons of atoms are present in the various atomic orbitals, the same way the electrons in a molecule are present in the various molecular orbitals.
+1. As the electrons of atoms are present in the various atomic orbitals, in the same way, the electrons in a molecule are present in the various molecular orbitals.

-2. The molecular orbitals are formed by the combination of atomic orbitals which is having comparable energies and proper symmetry.
+2. The molecular orbitals are formed by the combination of atomic orbitals that have comparable energies and proper symmetry.

 3. A nucleus influences an electron in an atomic orbital, however, in a molecular orbital, it is influenced by two or more nuclei.
 Therefore, an atomic orbital is monocentric and a molecular orbital is polycentric.